Tien Shinhan

-Tien Shinhan (Tenshinhan), known as Tenshinhan in Japanese media and Viz Media's release of the manga, is a fictional character in the Dragon Ball manga series created by Akira Toriyama.
-He is introduced in chapter #113 "The 22nd Tenka'ichi Budōkai", first published in Weekly Shōnen Jump magazine on February 24, 1987, entering the martial arts tournament to kill Son Goku and his fellow-students.
-However, he later teams up with them to defeat Piccolo Daimaō, accompanied by his best friend Chaozu.
+Tien Shinhan (Tenshinhan), known as Tenshinhan in Japanese media and Viz Media's release of the manga, is a fictional character in the Dragon Ball franchise created by Akira Toriyama.
+He made his appearance in chapter #113 "The 22nd Tenkaichi Budōkai", first published in Weekly Shōnen Jump magazine on February 24, 1987, entering the World Martial Arts Tournament to defeat Son Goku and his fellow-students.
+However, he later teams up with them to defeat King Piccolo, accompanied by his best friend Chiaotzu.
 Tien becomes Goku's rival for a period and is notable for being the first person in the series to fly using Bukū-jutsu (舞空術) and to use the Taiyōken (太陽拳) technique.

 The character of Tien has received praise from reviewers of manga and anime.
-They praised his quest for redemption in the Piccolo arc and his fights have been celebrated as dramatic, intense, and entertaining.
-Numerous pieces of merchandise have been released bearing his likeness including action figures, key chains, and capsule toys.
+They praised his quest for redemption in the King Piccolo arc, and his fights have been celebrated as dramatic, intense, and entertaining.
+Numerous pieces of merchandise have been released bearing his likeness, including action figures, key chains, and capsule toys.

 Design

-The character's is named after tenshindon, a chūka dish consisting of a crabmeat omelet over rice.
+The character is named after tenshindon, a chūka dish consisting of a crabmeat omelet over rice.
 Toriyama said that although Tien is strong and cool, he based his name on a well-known Chinese food just to be "silly."

-Tien is loosely based on Erlang Shen from Journey to the West, a three-eyed taoist deity who first appears as an adversary of Sun Wukong, later becoming his ally and rival.
+Tien is loosely based on Erlang Shen from Journey to the West, a three-eyed Taoist deity who first appears as an adversary of Sun Wukong, later becoming his ally and rival.

 Abilities

-Tienshinhan is one of the strongest humans on Earth in the series.
+Tien Shinhan is one of the strongest humans on Earth in the series.
 Through training with Master Shen, he became superhuman, gaining super strength, speed, agility, reflexes, the ability to fly, with telepathy, telekinesis, generate energy from his very being called ki, produce energy blasts, absorb energy and energy blasts, control as well as sense energy around him and enhance his abilities by increasing his energy through force of will.

 Voice actors

-Tien was voiced by Hirotaka Suzuoki in most media, with the exception of episodes 82 and 84 of Dragon Ball Z, where he is voiced by Kōichi Yamadera.
+Tien was voiced by Hirotaka Suzuoki in most media, except for episodes 82 and 84 of Dragon Ball Z, where he is voiced by Kōichi Yamadera.
 Suzuoki said that despite joining the cast while the show had already been in production for a while, it was easy for him to relax and find his place.
 After Suzuoki's death in 2006, Mitsuaki Madono voiced Tien in several video games such as Burst Limit and World's Greatest Adventure, before Hikaru Midorikawa took over the role for Dragon Ball Kai and all media since.

 In the Funimation dub of the series, Tien is voiced by Chris Cason and John Burgmeier.